PlatinumSeed/sassaparilla-mashup/README.md

  - Integration the latest development version of modernizr.
 This version should be switched with a production version which has only the required modules included once development is complete
  - Integration of Susy grid framework with compass via the "config.rb" file.
 Settings for Susy are located in the "css/lib/_settings.scss" file
  - Uses jquery 1.9.1 by default
+ - Grunt for minifying and concatenating JS and CSS

  To follow is the default Sassaparilla documantation